dacat84/pct-tracker/updates.md

 <div class="update-card">
     <div class="update-date">April 7, 2026</div>
     <div class="update-text">
-      Fossil Girl (trailangel) gave us a ride at 7am back to Scissors Crossing, plan is to walk 15mi to first water cache then maybe another 5mi to camp.
+      Fossil Lady (trailangel) gave us a ride at 7am back to Scissors Crossing, plan is to walk 15mi to first water cache then maybe another 5mi to camp.
 Ditched size 13's in town (shipped home) and picked up 12.5 wides + toe socks.
 Climbing ~3k ft today, hopefully clouds roll in and its not all sun.
     </div>
   </div>